Ginholuca/proffy/README.md

 ## Proffy :octocat:

 An application that connects teachers with students.
-Built
+Built during

 ### `yarn start`